JunboShen/ENGG2760A-ESTR2018/README.md

 | Midterm | 30%  | 30%
 | Final Exam | 35% | 30%
 | Project | 0% | 15%

+\*: Each week one homework will be released on Monday the latest.
+Submit your solutions by Wednesday midnight.
+We will discuss the homework on Thursday in tutorials, and release your marks by end of the week.
+For ENGG students, each homework is 5%; we will use your 6 highest marks as the total; for ESTR students, each homework is 4%; we will use your 5 highest marks as the total.

 ### Textbook
 The primary reference for this course is [Introduction to Probability (2nd edition)](http://athenasc.com/probbook.html) by Bertsekas and Tsitsiklis.
 Notes will be provided for additional material.